 But what else should you know? hmmm….
 Well if you are a homeschool mom you know that deep breaths is not enough!
 Sometimes you need much more.
 After all, we are with our children 24 hours every day!!!
 That alone can be difficult, but then throw in being their teacher on top of that, teaching multi-grade levels and learning styles and personalities, split personalities it seems like, and you have a whole other level of stress that can take place.

 And we all know that teaching your own children is the toughest.
-I teach a Sunday School class also and let me tell you, teaching other people’s children is a breeze compared to getting your own kids to listen to you.
+I used to teach a Sunday School class also and let me tell you, teaching other people’s children is a breeze compared to getting your own kids to listen to you.
 Did I mention the struggle is REAL?!

 5 THINGS TO DO WHEN HOMESCHOOLING GETS HARD